-Most car batteries sold here in the USA come from only a handful of sources; most of them are private-labeled to an assortment of chain stores and auto parts stores.
-A few OEM-style batteries are imported from Europe and Asia, but are usually only available at your car’s dealer at inflated prices.
+Most car batteries sold here in the USA come from only a handful of sources.
+Most of them are private-labeled to an assortment of chain stores and auto parts stores.
+A few OEM-style batteries are imported from Europe and Asia.
+Usually those are only available at the dealership for inflated prices.

 Most auto parts stores and retailers have batteries with different warranties, ranging from a year to as much as five years.
 We suspect that much of the 30-40% extra cost of a premium battery goes to the warranty, rather than for improved construction.

 So when shopping for a battery, be sure to read the fine print: warranties differ widely.
-A five-year warranty probably is pro-rated for the last three years.
+For example, five-year warranty is probably prorated for the last three years.
 This means you’ll only get part credit for the remainder of the battery’s warranty period, rather than a straight-up replacement.
 If you travel extensively, you might want to choose a nationally-available brand so you won’t have to limp home with a failing battery or buy a new battery outright from a local source.

 Need some assistance replacing your car battery?
 Check out Openbay and get instant quotes from local shops for car battery replacement.